 As kids, we learn not to shout in public places.
 It’s rude, we learn, to disturb others with our unmodulated honking and quacking.
 For most kids, the edict extends into the home – quiet down, calm down, pipe down.
 And if our parents didn’t make it clear, teachers shamed and punished us into silent civility.

-I’d argue though, that vocal cords are made to be stretched to their limits.
-Our biceps swell from the stress of the barbell, our hearts pump harder from the strain of the sprint, and our brains bathe in endorphins to reward us, to say, “yes, do this more.”
-Just the same, our bodies ache to flatten the world with the unleashed power of our voice.
-In doing so, our lungs grow stronger, and so do our hearts and our spirits.
+I’d argue that vocal cords are made to be stretched to their limits.
+Our biceps swell from the stress of the barbell; our hearts pump harder from the strain of the sprint; our brains bathe in endorphins to reward us, to say, “yes, do this more.”
+Just the same, our bodies ache to flatten the world with the boom of our voice.
+Our lungs grow stronger, as do our hearts.
+As do our spirits.

 There is a clarifying moment during intense effort.
 Sprint or sing or lift or draw as hard as you can, and for an instant the world falls away.
 Or perhaps, more precisely, you disappear.
 The inner narrator disappears.
-Time narrows; you aren’t considering the past or aware of the future.
+Time narrows; there is no past and no future.

 Alan Watts argues that this is the moment that fear ceases to exist within us.

 Roaring into a microphone in a basement in the Tenderloin, I could care less about all that.
-The universe is a song singing itself.
+The universe is a song shouting itself.
 I am in Nirvana.